glitch-daracova/omnipendium/Vampirism.md

 **Overview:**

 Chiropteran vampirism is a distinct and ancient strain of vampirism that differs significantly from other forms.
 It is characterized by its hierarchical structure, with the presence of **Chiropteran Queens** who are central to the creation and control of their kind.
-This strain of vampirism has its roots in the Realm of Shadows and has spread to other worlds, including **Agar_ia** and **Terra**.
+This strain of vampirism has its roots in the Realm of Shadows and has spread to other worlds, including **Agar_ia** and **Mater_ia**.

 **Characteristics:**